videlais/learning-react/chapter7/index.md

 }
 ```

 Running inside web browsers, React continues this same pattern.
 However, as the keyword `class` is already reserved in JavaScript, JSX elements cannot use it.
-Instead, React uses what JavaScript does when working with **Elements** and their attributes directory using the DOM: `className`.
+Instead, React uses what JavaScript does when working with **Elements** and their attributes directly using the DOM: `className`.

 ### Using `className`